singIebit/pollardsrho/README.md

-# Pollard's Rho and Brent's Algorithm for SECP256K1 Curve
+# Pollard's Rho Algorithm for SECP256K1 Curve

 ![C](https://img.shields.io/badge/language-C-blue)
 ![GMP](https://img.shields.io/badge/dependency-GMP-green)
 ![pthreads](https://img.shields.io/badge/dependency-pthreads-yellow)

+---

 ## Description

-Pollard's rho algorithm is renowned for integer factorization, leveraging minimal space with an expected runtime proportional to the square root of the smallest prime factor.
-Brent's cycle-detection algorithm, originating from numerical analysis, enhances Pollard's rho by efficiently identifying cycles in sequences of iterates.
-This hybrid method combines the bisection, secant, and inverse quadratic interpolation techniques.

-This repository features implementations that optimize Pollard's rho with Brent's algorithm to tackle discrete logarithm challenges on the secp256k1 elliptic curve.
-The goal is to determine the relationship between points 𝐺 (base point),  𝑃 (given point),  and the integer 𝑥 such that 𝑃 = 𝑥𝐺.
+This repository implements an adaptation of Pollard's rho algorithm tailored to discover collisions by deriving points from a given public key on the secp256k1 elliptic curve.
+The algorithm utilizes multithreaded processing to efficiently search for points that collide with iterates derived from the public key.
+This approach aims to identify instances where iterated points match the initial public key or its derived points, indicating a collision.

-## Features
+### Key Features

-- **Collision Detection**
-  - Finds collisions efficiently using Pollard's Rho and Brent's Algorithm.
-  - Optimized for the secp256k1 elliptic curve.

-- **Parallel Processing**
-  - Utilizes multithreading with pthreads to speed up calculations.

-- **Progress Monitoring**
-  - Displays real-time progress updates during the search for collisions.
+- **Collision Detection**: Implements Pollard's rho algorithm to detect collisions by iteratively deriving and comparing points on the secp256k1 curve.

+- **Multithreaded Processing**: Utilizes pthreads for parallel computation, enhancing performance in collision detection across multiple threads.

+- **Real-time Progress Monitoring**: Provides continuous updates on the computation progress, offering insights into the ongoing collision search.

+This repository is intended for cryptographic enthusiasts and researchers interested in exploring advanced collision detection techniques on elliptic curves.

+---

 ## Installation